whileoneloop/devextreme-power-bi-custom-visual/Readme.md

     pbiviz package

 Login to PowerBI, enable developer custom visuals, create a new report, drag on a developer/custom visual widget.
-View the console output in the browser window displaying your developer visual, the "DevExpress is not defined" exception should be present.
+View the console output in the browser window displaying your developer visual.

 #### Other resources: